toshirot/libra-auth/README.md

 <p>
 If you already have a Libra account, i.e. a private key or mnemonic, you can immediately authenticate with someone else's account without payment.
 </p><p>
 By the way, mnemonic are important.
-I did n’t make import mnemonic this time, But with that, if Alice loses the QR ticket, You can reissue a secure QR ticket from the same address from 1 to 7.
+I did n’t make import mnemonic this time, But with that, if Alice loses the QR ticket, She can reissue a secure QR ticket from the same address from 1 to 7.
 BOB can invalidate old tickets by overwriting Alice's address DB.
 </p>

 <img src=https://libra-auth.com/img/doc/libra-auth-2019-08-31-10.png>